 Our discussion and analysis of our financial condition and results of operations relates to our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
-The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
+The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues, costs and expenses, and related disclosures.
 On an on-going basis, we evaluate our estimates based on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
 Identified below are the accounting policies that reflect our more significant estimates and judgments, and those that we believe are the most critical to fully understanding and evaluating our consolidated financial statements.

-Basis of Consolidation and Recognition of Noncontrolling Interest
+Basis of Consolidation

-The consolidated financial statements include the accounts of Sohu and its wholly-owned and majority-owned subsidiaries and the consolidated variable interest entities ("VIEs").
+Our consolidated financial statements include the accounts of Sohu.com Inc. and its direct and indirect whollyowned and majority-owned subsidiaries and consolidated VIEs.
 All intercompany transactions are eliminated.